Springer marks 34th birthday with leadoff homer, Blue Jays beat Yankees 7-1

 NEW YORK (AP) — George Springer celebrated his 34th birthday with his 57th career leadoff homer, Bo Bichette and Alejandro Kirk hit two-run homers and the Toronto Blue Jays beat the New York Yankees 7-1 on Tuesday night.

-Toronto began the night one game ahead of Seattle and Texas for the second American League wild-card berth.
-The Yankees entered six games back for the final A-L wild card, needing to overcome Seattle and Texas.
+Toronto began the night one game ahead of Seattle and Texas for the second American League wild card.
+The Yankees entered six games back for the last AL wild card, needing to overcome Seattle and Texas.

-Yusei Kikuchi (10-6) was pulled one batter into the sixth because of a left upper trap muscle cramp after being checked out by athletic trainer Jose Ministral.
+Yusei Kikuchi (10-6) was pulled as a precaution one batter into the sixth because of a left upper trap muscle cramp after being checked out by athletic trainer Jose Ministral and the Blue Jays expect the left-hander to make his next start.
 Kikucki allowed one run and four hits in five-plus innings for his first win since Aug.
-2.
+2 and reached double-digit wins for the first time.

 Springer reached 20 homers for the eighth time when he connected off Clarke Schmidt (9-9) and walked ahead of Bichette’s first homer since Aug.
 20.

+Springer leadoff homers trail only Rickey Henderson's 81.
+Springer homered for the first time on his birthday, becoming the 16th Blue Jays player to achieve the feat and the first since Randal Grichuk against Texas on Aug.
+13, 2019.

+“I’m just happy to help out there and my job is to hopefully be on base for the guys behind me,” Springer said.
+“For me to hit a home run, that’s cool, it’s great.
+I’m not trying to (homer) but for us to take an early lead is obviously big and I think it allowed us to just kind of be who we are.”

-Kirk padded the lead with his two-run shot in the ninth and Kevin Kiermaier scored on an error by rookie shortstop Anthony Volpe.
+Kirk padded the lead with a two-run shot in the ninth and Kevin Kiermaier scored on an error by rookie shortstop Anthony Volpe.

 Kikuchi was lifted after walking DJ LeMahieu to start the sixth.
 Yimi Garcia got Giancarlo Stanton to bounce into a double to end the sixth.